Xue Yiwei

-Xue Yiwei (薛忆沩, born in 1964) is a Chinese author.
+Xue Yiwei (薛忆沩, born in 1964) is a Chinese-born Canadian author.

 His hometown is Changsha, Hunan, and his birthplace was Chenzhou in the same province.
 He attended the Beijing University of Aeronautics (now Beihang University) in a computer science program, gaining a BsC.
 Next he attended the Université de Montréal, taking a program in English literature, attaining a Master of Arts.
 Finally he attended the Guangdong University of Foreign Studies in a doctoral program in linguistics and received his degree.

 In 2002, he relocated to Canada, due to his disenchantment with the materialism-focused direction of literature in his home country.
-In February of that year he occupied an apartment in proximity to the St. Joseph Oratory, in Côte-des-Neiges.
-In 2016 he was still in the same apartment.
-In 2016 CBC Radio described him as having a high level of popularity in China, known to "millions of people".
+In February, he occupied an apartment in proximity to the St. Joseph Oratory, in Côte-des-Neiges.
+In 2016, CBC Radio presented him as having a high level of popularity in China, known to "millions of people".
 Ha Jin stated that Xue is a "maverick".

 Shenzheners was his first work translated into English.
-Previously he was not known among Anglophone audiences, and he lived in Montreal in relative obscurity.
+Previously, he was not known among Anglophone audiences, and he lived in Montreal in relative obscurity.